Do you want to know how many types of Web Hosting are there?

 - Not enough control, and limited scope of customization.

 Choosing the right website hosting provider is critical to have a fast and secure site.
-Whether the hosting provider is new to the game or has been around for a while, it should offer you the following:
+People make common mistakes while buying server hosting.

 - 24*7*365 customer support